List of awards and nominations received by Arijit Singh: Filmfare Awards South

 The Filmfare Awards South is the South Indian segment of the annual Filmfare Awards, presented by The Times Group to honour both artistic and technical excellence of professionals in the South Indian film industry.

 Telugu

 Singh has received one Telugu Best Playback Singer nomination without winning it.

 FOI Online Awards

 FOI Online Awards is an annual online poll, researched, organised and voted by a team of film enthusiasts, honouring the artists for their artworks.
 The poll is held yearly in the month of January–February to judge the best of the Hindi film industry for their masterpieces in the previous year.
 The jury follows research and successive rounds of voting to elect nominations and winners.

-Best Male Playback Singer - Male
+Vocalist - Male

-Singh has won four awards from fourteen nominations.
+Singh has won 5 awards from 16 nominations.